-During summer operation, GSE cools and dehumidifies humidity control with and simultaneously produces domestic hot water, practically for free.
+During summer operation, GSP cools and dehumidifies with humidity control and simultaneously produces domestic hot water, practically for free.
 Cooling production is not interrupted during domestic hot water production (like many similar products on the market), obtaining better comfort even with heavy enthalpic loads in the environments.

-1 Description of Product
+1 Description of the product